Key Points

 A raw residual is the difference between an observed value and a predicted value in a regression or other relevant statistical tool.
 A standardized residual is the raw residuals divided by an overall standard deviation of the raw residuals.
 This provides a consistent measure of the error of your prediction.

 Before deciding on the value of your prediction model, confirm the validity of your model with the use of residual plots.
 There are some assumptions about the nature of residuals that must be met.
 They are: residuals need to be normally distributed with a mean of zero and a standard deviation of 1.
-They also need to be random with respect to your predicted values and with the order of your data.
+They also need to be random concerning your predicted values and with the order of your data.

 About the Author